safespring/docs/content/backup/howto/bare-metal-tbmr.md

  * Two utilities from Microsoft's [Download Site](http://www.microsoft.com/download/en/default.aspx):
   * For 32-bit images: Windows Automated Installation Kit (WAIK) (Cristie suggests the file "6001.18000.080118-1840-kb3aikl_en.iso"
   * For 64-bit images: Microsoft Windows Assessment and Deployment Kit (WADK) (Cristie suggests to search for "Microsoft Windows Assessment and Deployment Kit (WADK) version 8" in the search bar to find a release dated 31 July 2012)
- * The CRISP tool comes with the TBMR Suite, which is found at IPnett's [distribution site](https://api.cloud.ipnett.se/dist/tbmr/Windows/) (SetupTBMRSuiteXXX.exe).
+ * The CRISP tool comes with the TBMR Suite, which is found at Safespring's [distribution site](https://api.cloud.ipnett.se/dist/tbmr/Windows/) (SetupTBMRSuiteXXX.exe).

 For detailed instructions on the use of CRISP, please see the [CRISP guide](https://api.cloud.ipnett.se/dist/tbmr/Windows/CRISP-7-UserGuide.pdf).